fithisux/awesome-windows-foss/README.md

 * [Notepad++](https://notepad-plus-plus.org/) - Notepad++ is a free (as in “free speech” and also as in “free beer”) source code editor and Notepad replacement that supports several languages.
 Running in the MS Windows environment, its use is governed by [GNU General Public License][GPL-2.0-only].

+* [Akelpad](https://akelpad.sourceforge.net/en/download.php) - It is is an open source editor for plain text.
+It is designed to be a small and fast.
+[LICENCE NOT CLEAR HELP WANTED]

+* [Metapad](https://github.com/alexd/metapad) - Metapad: fast, tiny and powerful Windows notepad replacement.
+[GPL-3.0-only]

 ## Programming ##